How to Buy an Urn

 How to Choose the Correct Size Urn: The 1 to 1 Rule of Thumb

 It is important that the urn you select is the right size to hold the ashes.
 The capacity of urns is measured in cubic inches.
-The general rule is 1 cubic inch of urn capacity for each pound of body weight prior to death.
+The general rule is one cubic inch of urn capacity for each pound of body weight prior to death.

 For example, the ashes of a 175 lb. man would need an urn of 175 cubic inches or more.
 Likewise, the ashes of a 25 lb. pet would require an urn of 25 cubic inches or more.
-If the ashes are being shared among family members, smaller keepsake urns are a good option and you can use the 1 cubic inch to 1 lb. rule of thumb when purchasing these smaller urns.
+If the ashes are being shared among family members, smaller keepsake urns are a good option, and you can use the one cubic inch to 1 lb. rule of thumb when purchasing these smaller urns.

 Urns are available to hold the ashes of 2 adults.
 Typically, this is a choice that couples may make.
 You need to consider the body weight of both individuals when calculating the size you’ll need.

 With the wide variety of urns available today, you will surely find the perfect way to honor the deceased.
 The important thing is to take your time and investigate all your options.
 If you are having difficulty making a decision, call on a friend or family member to help you think through your options.
 With a little patience and research, you are sure to select an urn for cremated remains that is a perfect memorial to your loved one.